deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 ## Endpoints

-You can get an up to date list of API endpoints of the following services using the dashboard, or the OpenStack command-line tool (`openstack endpoint list`).
+You can get an up-to-date list of API endpoints of the available services using the dashboard or the OpenStack command-line tool (`openstack endpoint list`).

 ## Login